 Practical Information about visiting Wat Pho

 As Wat Pho is located just south of the Grand Palace (a 10-minute walk), it’s easy to combine these two attractions.
-We suggest visiting the Grand Palace first thing in the morning and afterward going to Wat Pho.
+We suggest visiting the Grand Palace first thing in the morning and afterward heading to Wat Pho.

 ENTRANCE FEE WAT PHO | 200 Baht (~€6)